j3ssrnold/post-install-config/README.md

 <br />

 <p>
 Let's make a regular agent profile.
 Again make sure you're in Agent Panel -> Users -> Add New.
 Let's add Marshall Arnold, a new hire.
-Again we won't make Marshall reset his password at initial login.
+Again we won't make Marshall reset user password at initial login.
 Access will be view only.
 </p>

 <p>